-Art for Environmental Justice
+Art for Environmental Justice (“AEJ”)

-AEJ is an organization that uses arts to raise awareness about the disproportionate impact of environmental issues on the lives of underrepresented groups.
-By acknowledging the complexity of the climate crisis and the importance of working with affected communities, AEJ uses its platform to shift the narrative towards a more collaborative, inclusive, and hopeful approach that inspires action and drives change.
+Art for Environmental Justice is an organization that uses the arts to raise awareness about the disproportionate impact of environmental issues on the lives of marginalized peoples, especially people of color.
+By emphasizing the complexity of the global climate crisis and the importance of working with affected communities through art, AEJ uses its platform to shift the narrative towards a more collaborative, inclusive, and hopeful approach that inspires action and drives change.
 Their mission is to inspire and empower individuals and communities to take action towards a more just and sustainable future.

 City